Last updated April 20, 2020

 - Avoid contact with your pet if you have COVID-19

-These microdrops, from sneezing and coughing in humans, can last for several hours in the animal's coat.
+These microdrops, resulting from sneezing and coughing in humans, can last for several hours in the animal's coat.
 It is therefore advisable to wash your hands well before and after contact with your animal.

 Can we test the pets of people infected with COVID-19?